 3. TEACHERS ROLE

 Know what your role is so you can respond accordingly.
 On any given session, depending on the purpose, your role may change slightly but there are a couple of things that will remain the same.
 Aside from risk management, observation and facilitation are two key roles that educators take on in the outdoor classroom.
 Observation of what play is happening, any urges or themes that are standing out and what areas of the curriculum these might link to.
 When we have this information we can then decide how we respond.
 In your own setting it is often about providing the resources needed that meet the children’s interests and inquiries.

 Facilitation is often used to support children when there is a disagreement that the children are finding hard to resolve themselves.
 This is a neutral role and requires the teacher to remain free of judgment.
 Teachers scaffold the conversation so that the children learn to take turns talking, listening skills and problem-solving for a solution.

 4. INVOLVED TAMARIKI

 Involve the children as much as possible.
-From setting up the outdoor classroom and the design of it through to the managing the safety and day to day care of the space.
-The more children are involved the better it is for not only their development, confidence and well-being but also for their connection to nature and their local environment.
+From setting up the outdoor classroom and the design of it, to managing the safety and day-to-day care of the space.
+The more children are involved the better it is for not only their development, confidence and well-being but also for their connection and sense of belonging to their local environment.

 Lastly is having strong relationships with your children.
 I am not just talking about being friendly with them and a general chat about the weather.
-I am talking about those deeper relationships where you know how they think, what pushes their buttons, what inspires and motivates them.
+I am talking about those deeper heart-centred relationships where you know how they think, who they are, what inspires and motivates them.
 When we have these strong relationships, we develop trust and trust grows self-confident, empowered tamariki.
 The outdoor classroom is based on trust and will ensure that everyone has a more enjoyable time while there.